-Computer Network Support Specialists Career Video
+Computer User Support Specialists Career Video

 Description: Analyze, test, troubleshoot, and evaluate existing network systems, such as local area network (LAN), wide area network (WAN), and Internet systems or a segment of a network system.
 Perform network maintenance to ensure networks operate correctly with minimal interruption.